 CONS: Heavy, more expensive than less feature-rich options

-BEST BUDGET SMART TRAINER: Kinetic Rock and Roll Smart 2
+BEST BUDGET SMART TRAINER: Kinetic by Kurt Smart Bike Trainer

-Bikerumor staffers really enjoy the more engaged feel of the Kinetic Rock and Roll trainer—whether riding the smart or even the older “dumb” version of this fluid trainer.
-It’s a great middle ground for someone who’s newer to cycling and is on a tight budget, but still wants a smooth ride and the ability to race virtually.
+Bikerumor staffers really enjoy the more engaged feel of the Kinetic Smart Trainer—whether riding the smart or even the older “dumb” version of this fluid trainer.
+It’s a great middle-ground for someone who’s newer to cycling and is on a tight budget, but still wants a smooth ride and the ability to race virtually.

 The trainer’s smart features come from a pre-installed inRide 3 power sensor that allows you to sync with all the common virtual racing platforms including Zwift, TrainerRoad, and Sufferfest.
 The Kinetic app (iOS/Android) lets you program your ride if you’re not into virtual racing.
 It also features ANT+ compatibility so you can use your cycling computer while you ride.